AMERICAN HIGHLAND CATTLE ASSOCIATION

 J. Registration certificates issued to offspring of embryo transplants shall be so designated.

-Any person(s) joining or renewing membership in AHCA shall be deemed to agree to dispute resolution in Denver County, Colorado.
-By becoming a member, said member(s) agree that any and all disputes by and between members of the Association and the American Highland Cattle Association shall be first submitted to mediation in Denver County, Colorado.
-In the event good faith efforts to resolve the dispute in mediation fails, the parties may resort to litigation in the State Courts of Colorado, Denver County, Colorado.
+Any person(s) or business entity joining or renewing membership in AHCA shall be deemed to agree to dispute resolution in Adams County, Colorado.
+By becoming a member, said member(s) agrees that any and all disputes by and between members of the Association and the American Highland Cattle Association shall be first submitted to mediation in Adams County, Colorado.
+In the event good faith efforts to resolve the dispute in mediation fails, the parties may resort to litigation in the State Courts of Colorado, Adams County, Colorado.

 The membership directory is intended as a communications tool for our members, prospective owners and Highland enthusiasts and should not be used for personal gain other than the marketing of Highland cattle and products.